 OECD Home › Bribery and corruption › By Date

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Slovak Republic.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in the Czech Republic.

-This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Greece.
+This page contains all information relating to implementation of the OECD Anti-Bribery Convention in Denmark.

 Responsible for monitoring implementation of the OECD Anti-Bribery Convention, the Working Group on Bribery is seeking to designate a dynamic individual to become its new Chair.

 The OECD-Latin America Anti-Corruption Programme strengthens implementation and enforcement of international and regional anti-corruption conventions and promotes integrity in the Latin American region.

 Promoting anti-corruption compliance measures, to prevent corrupt acts before they take place and to properly address them when they do, and encouraging collective action and sectoral initiatives to share best practices and expertise should be a priority, said OECD Secretary-General in Moscow.